ADB approves $1.2b to improve road communication

-Asian Development Bank (ADB) has approved $1.2 billion in finance for the second phase upgrade of the Dhaka-Northwest international trade corridor in Bangladesh, according to a ADB press release issued today.
+DHAKA – Asian Development Bank (ADB) has approved $1.2 billion in finance for the second phase upgrade of the Dhaka-Northwest international trade corridor in Bangladesh, according to a ADB press release issued yesterday, reports BSS.

 The ADB funding will support to the corridor by improving the 190-km section from Elenga through Hatikurul to Rangpur.
 Road operation and management in the Roads and Highway Department will also be strengthened, the release said.